tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 1. Once you're satisfied with the HTML file, upload your **exercises** folder (which includes your **recipe** folder and its contents) to your **230** folder on Banjo.

-2. Test it by going to `http://people.rit.edu/yourid/230/exercises/recipe` -- you should see the .txt and .html files, and the image.
+2. Test it by going to `http://people.rit.edu/yourid/230/exercises/recipe/` -- you should see the .txt and .html files, and the image.
 Click on the html file and make sure it displays properly.

-3. Test this page with the validator.
-Do not continue until the page passes validation.
+3. Test this page with the validator at https://validator.w3.org - do not continue until the page passes validation.

 If you run into problems here, **ask for help ASAP**.